-So I've founded a company that has promise to shake up how we monitor patients at home.
-Together with my engineers, we've identified gaps and holes in current products, identified the major pain point hospitals and nursing homes faced, and designed our own product which fills that gap and will hopefully make life safer and easier for our most vulnerable (while also reducing work and hastle for healthcare workers and caretakers).
+So I've founded a company called Centered Around You that has the promise to shake up how we monitor patients at home.
+Together with my engineers, we've identified gaps and holes in current products, identified the major pain point hospitals and nursing homes faced, and designed our own product which fills that gap and will hopefully make life safer and easier for our most vulnerable (while also reducing work and hassle for healthcare workers and caretakers).

 And it does this AFFORDABLY too - so we can get to where we wanna go.
 Where the market is largest.
 Where the problems of falls, pressure sores and preventable illnesses happens most.

 At Home.

-The first product is "The Smart Inclining Bed," a device which performs one simple operation - that of a hospital bed lifting someone up - but is designed to work with your current bed, indeed, it works with ANY bed, to do this.
+The first product is "The Smart Inclining Bed," a device which performs one simple operation - that of a hospital bed lifting someone up - but is designed to work with your current bed.
+Indeed, it works with ANY bed frame, and with all major mattress brands, to do this.
 All for less than \$400 retail.
-You can check that out here.
-Hopefully, we'll be able to launch this once I get out of hospital.